hann-zhong/matrix/README.md

 # matrix-operations
-A Java class containing methods that perform several matrix operations, including:
+A linear algebra tool containing methods that perform several matrix operations, including:

 ###### equals
 Checks to see if two matrices are the same.